MelindaK/MelindaK.github.io/src/pages/posts/project-3.md

 The detail view gave the author a place to provide context on the relevance of the update or required action on the part of the user.
 It also left the door open to new types of messaging in the future.

-The notices feature was released across desktop & mobile and our iOS and Android apps.
+The notices feature was released across desktop & mobile web, followed by our iOS and Android apps.

 <div class="image-wrapper border-thin max-600">